AntonHedlundFG/GraduationProject/Docs/Report/Anton/ReportDraft.md

 All our [Team Goals](#goals-team-and-individual) were also fulfilled, although some of the features were very rudimentary - like the procedurally generated game board.

-We were able to follow our [Week-By-Week plan](#early-week-by-week-plans) for the first half of the project or so, but we were lagging behind somewhat towards the end.
+We were able to follow our [Week-By-Week plan](#early-week-by-week-plans) for the first half of the project, but we were lagging behind somewhat towards the end.
 The main reason for this was that we had to rework our Action- and Attribute-systems from our rudimentary first versions to more advanced variants that resemble the Unreal Engine Gameplay Ability System's implementation.
 These changes required us to redo a lot of work, which was very frustrating at times.
 Had we implemented the more advanced versions right away, the initial work would have been delayed, but in the long run we might have saved time.
 However, considering none of us had extensive experience with the advanced version at the start of the project, I am fairly content with our approach.

+### Challenges

+### Learnings